abhishek-kumar-code/Redfish_Public/Specification.md

 * Implementations shall ignore unknown or unsupported query parameters that do not begin with "$".
 * Query parameters shall only be supported on GET operations.
 * The contents of the response body shall be as if the query parameters were evaluated in the following order:
- * prior to service side pagination: $filter, $skip, $top
+    * Prior to service side pagination: $filter, $skip, $top
- * after applying any service side pagination: $expand, $select
+    * After applying any service side pagination: $expand, $select

 ***Query parameters for Paging***